grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

 - Manipulate local rule files

 Some of the functionality that `mimirtool rules` offers is also available as a GitHub Action.
-For more information, refer to the [documentation of the action](https://github.com/grafana/mimir/blob/main/operations/mimir-rules-action/README.md).
+For more information, refer to the [documentation of Mimirtool Github Action](https://github.com/grafana/mimir/blob/main/operations/mimir-rules-action/README.md).

 #### List rules